swiftlang/swift-evolution/proposals/NNNN-swiftpm-system-module-search-paths.md

  2. Supplementary flags that should be used when compiling against this library
  3. Supplementary flags that should be used when linking against this library

-If SwiftPM read the `.pc` file that comes with packages, this solves problems 1 through 3.
+If SwiftPM read the `.pc` file that comes with System Packages, this solves problems 1 through 3.

-Of the tickets we currently have open describing issues using Swift-system-module-packages, reading the `.pc` file would fix all of them.
+Of the tickets we currently have open describing issues using SwiftPM System Packages, reading the `.pc` file would fix all of them.

-It is a convention to name the `.pc` file after the library link-name, so we can determine which `.pc` file to ask `pkg-config` for by parsing the `.modulemap` file in the Swift package.
+It is a convention to name the `.pc` file after the library link-name, so we can determine which `.pc` file to ask `pkg-config` for by parsing the `.modulemap` file in the SwiftPM Package.
 However sometimes this is not true, (eg. GTK-3 on Ubuntu), so we will allow an override in the `Package.swift` file, for example:

 ```swift
 let package = Package(